stefcoetzee/personal-site-clj/content/posts/2021-07-28-jekyll-tailwind-starter-repo.md

 in 2021, FWIW.)
 To install Jekyll, follow the appropriate instructions for your operating system [here](https://jekyllrb.com/docs/installation/).

+<em>March 2025 update: In the intervening years, I’ve become much more interested
+in functional programming, Lisp, and Clojure in particular.
+This site is now built with [Babashka](https://babashka.org/), a Clojure dialect.</em>

 ## A Design System for Recovering Perfectionists